Theragun vs Hypervolt: Which Percussion Massager Wins in 2026?

 The Theragun Elite holds a 4.7/5 across 6,500+ Amazon reviews, with the most common complaint being price.
 The Hypervolt 2 sits around 4.6/5 with the most common complaint being attachment quality (the bullet head loosens over time — I noticed this around week 4).

-By comparison, the RENPHO Deep Tissue has 4.5/5 from 55,000+ reviews, and the TOLOCO has 4.4/5 from 65,000 reviews — both popular budget options worth considering.
+By comparison, the RENPHO Deep Tissue has 4.5/5 ,000+ reviews, and the TOLOCO has 4.4/5 ,000 reviews — both popular budget options worth considering.
 For a complete recovery setup, pair any of these with a quality foam roller and you've got a home recovery kit.

 Winner: Theragun — slightly higher rating despite higher price expectations.